Bricktech2000/Notes/notes/type of source.md

 **see** [[finding sources]]

-## Encyclopedia and Newspaper Articles
+## encyclopedia and newspaper articles

 - useful as a starting point
 - often fairly basic, [[writing a report]] should go more in-depth

-## Research Articles and Standards
+## research articles and standards

 - they are often [[reliable source]]s if they have been peer-reviewed